ESG

 The Sustainable Finance Disclosure Regulation (SFDR) is designed to ensure that the ESG score is transparent.
 For instance, it sets a number of goals that companies can achieve in order to improve their ESG score.
 Our historic data shows whether making small adjustments to companies and their goals in recent years has already led to major improvements.

 The SFDR is still in phase 1, which relates to the imposition of ESG information requirements on companies in the financial sector.
-In 2023, the SFDR will switch over to more detailed disclosure requirements known as ‘RTS’, our data can be used as a measuring system for it.
-Currently, there is still a very broad focus but a number of topics have already been selected, such as emissions and emission levels, which the ESG focusses on too.
+In 2023, the SFDR did switch over to more detailed disclosure requirements known as ‘RTS’, our data can be used as a measuring system for it.
+Currently, there is still a very broad focus but a number of topics have already been selected, such as emissions and emission levels.

 Risk factors